takesian-lab/Calcium-Imaging-Analysis/README - Instructions for making z-corrected blocks.txt

    Load block
    Run zcorrect_multiplane(block,1) -> plot figures only
-       zcorrect_multiplane(block,0) -> make new block folder with tiffs from best planes only this will also copy BOT, voltage recording, and XML files
+       zcorrect_multiplane(block,0) -> make new block folder with tiffs from best planes only this will also make a new BOT with timestamps that correspond to the best planes this will also copy voltage recording and XML files

 8) RUN ZCORRECTED BLOCKS THROUGH SUITE2P, DEFINE ROIs, and COMPUTE ZCORR